 In order to get your rent back you need to make a RENT REPAYMENT ORDER (RRO) application.
 For more detail on RRO's look here

 How we can help you...

 Although the Government has given tenants these new powers, they haven't given them much else.
 Tenants cannot get Legal Aid to make a RRO application.
-Hiring a solicitor may be more expensive than the eventual rental award and it is a specialist area of law.
+Hiring a solicitor may be more expensive than the eventual rental award and it is a specialist area of law: not many solicitors have experience in this field.
 There are some bureaucratic and language hurdles too.